Self-driving truck company TuSimple to use Nvidia chips for autonomous computing - NewsBreak

 Instead of each sensor being equipped with an individual electronic control unit, the domain controller handles computing tasks centrally, saving cost and space and allowing software updates to take place remotely.

-Other chipmakers, including Qualcomm Inc (QCOM.O), Intel Corp's Mobileye and NXP (NXPI.O) are also offering domain controller chips for the automotive industry.
+Other chipmakers, including Qualcomm Inc, Intel Corp’s Mobileye and NXP are also offering domain controller chips for the automotive industry.

 Comments / 0